 Codility is an online tech skills assessment platform, which consists of the following vetting test products:

-- CodeCheck: a screening tool for evaluation of the real life development skills, fundamental programming skills, and technical knowledge.
+- CodeCheck: a screening tool for evaluation of real-life development skills, fundamental programming skills, and technical knowledge.

 Tech giants such as Amazon, Microsoft, Intel, PayPal, and others use Codility when vetting tech candidates.

-This tech interview platform helps its clients to spot and hire developers with the right skills.
+This tech interview platform helps its clients to spot and hire developers with the right skills through coding tests.
 Among their customers are PayPal, Atlassian, LinkedIn, and many more.
 HackerRank offers the following products: